rehierl/html-outliner-spec/issue-associations-notes.md

 To understand why this property has its use, recall the paragraph related to interactive tables of contents (TOCs).
-In order to support those, it must be possible to scroll a page to the beginning of a section, if the corresponding entry was selected - e.g. `heading.section.startingElement.scrollIntoView()`.
+In order to support those, it must be possible to scroll a page to the beginning of a section, if the corresponding entry is selected - e.g. `heading.section.startingElement.scrollIntoView()`.

 NOTE - This property is necessary because the first inner node of a section could be a non-element text node.
 Firefox does define a `Element.scrollIntoView()`